TimboKZ/kuristina/README.md

 Where `<LIST-TYPE>` is either `anime` or `manga` to fetch anime or manga list respectively, `<USERNAME>` is the name of the user whose list you want to fetch and finally `<FORMAT>` is the format in which the list will be returned, either `xml` or `json`.
 All of the 3 parameters are case-insensitive.
 Consider the examples below

-> Note: At the moment JSON and XML results do not provide identical information.
-Consult the Example Responses section below.

 ```
 # Fetch Timbo_KZ's manga list in XML
 GET https://kuristina.herokuapp.com/manga/Timbo_KZ.xml